Best Games Like Civilization

 Billed as a worthy Civilization alternative, it sees players rewriting history across 60 distinct periods starting with the Bronze Age through to the modern era.

-This boils down to time spent influencing societies, making tough moral decisions, reacting to historical events in real-time, and spearheading scientific breakthroughs.
+This boils down to time spent influencing societies, making difficult moral decisions, reacting to historical events in real-time, and spearheading scientific breakthroughs.

-Even if many of its components feel like a remix of the Sid Meier games, Humankind does have an edge in the graphical department coupled with modding support.
+Even if many of its components feel like a remix of the Sid Meier games, Humankind does have an advantage in the visual department coupled with modding support.

-Although the original Age of Empires revolved around human history throughout the Stone and Iron Ages, later installments have shifted their focus on the Middle Ages.
+Although the original Age of Empires revolved around human history throughout the Stone and Iron Ages, subsequent installments have shifted their focus on the Middle Ages.

 Age of Empires IV is a largely successful attempt at recapturing the original trilogy’s magic while offering new experiences tailored for both veterans and newcomers.